ASTR 1210 (O'Connell) Study Guide

 - The Greenhouse Effect

-Sunlight is the primary source of heat for the atmosphere and surface
+Absorption of sunlight is the primary source of heat for the

 (H2O, CO2, CH4, O3).

 though these are only "trace gases" in Earth's atmosphere (for

 instance, CO2 constitutes only 0.04% of the volume of the